GilmoreEng/GOOD-form/GOOD-KiraW.md

 |:---:|:---:|
 |Fall Student Project | Github repo: https://github.com/TriHardStudios/F23_CSM_Gilmore.
 Need to integrate CS OOD Apps into new version.
 Building a dev env. with gxx gcc ruby python.
 |Summer Student Project| Build draft presentation of demo Fluent Interface
-|RTT meeting | draft agenda: Communcation of current services, Seeking a grant process
+|RTT meeting | draft agenda: Communcation of current services, Seeking a grant process.
+How to integrate into new grants?
+ACCESS portal at mines.
+What grants can we go after and for what?
+RCD survey?
 |Personal Development|"Ruby on Rails" web development: No progress.
 "Unity Teaching BETA trainning:" Moving in to student material.
 Agile videos & Computer Prof: No progress, Cert.
 Cloud, ML Cert, etc. On Week 10 of 13 total.
 |Culture/Community|Where do we fit in at the All-hands meeting?
 Reporting progress on what? budget, costs recovered from Researchers, Cost Clarity App, Student teams supported on HPC (project titles!)
 |TDX/Service|